-LAU KONG -WAH, Deputy Secretary for Constitutional and Mainland Affairs for Hong Kong, said that the Special Administrative Region of Hong Kong had made significant progress in terms of infant mortality, and that today the rate was 1.7 per thousand live births, making it one of the lowest in the world.
-Education was free until the age of 12 years.
-Mr. Lau said the importance of the family as the central unit and the key role it played in the development of the child was recognized by the authorities of Hong Kong, who had adopted a family-based approach to provide all necessary care for children.
-A Family Council had been established for that purpose, he said.
-Additionally, since this year public bodies must always adopt a perspective that respected the needs of the family in all of their policies.
+LAU KONG -WAH, Under Secretary for Constitutional and Mainland Affairs for Hong Kong, said that the Special Administrative Region of Hong Kong had made significant progress in terms of infant mortality, and that today the rate was 1.7 per thousand live births, making it one of the lowest in the world.
+Free education had been extended to 12 years.
+Mr. Lau said the importance of the family as the fundamental group unit and the key role it played in the development of the child was recognized by the authorities of Hong Kong, who had adopted a family-based approach to provide appropriate services to all children and families in need.
+A Family Council had been established to promote family core values in the community and from the family perspective examine the Government policies and programmes designed for different age and gender sectors, including children.
+Additionally, since this year it was a mandatory requirement for every government agency to include family perspectives when formulating policies.

 Presentation of the Report of the Special Administrative Region of Macao